All you need to know about obtaining insurance for antique cars, classic cars, collector cars, custom cars, exotic cars, luxury cars, and kit cars.

 Basically, when you go to take out a classic car policy (or whatever the company you approach calls their specialty coverage), you, your agent, and your insurer’s underwriters put your heads together to determine the agreed value of your vehicle.
 A wealth of information is consulted to come up with this number, including your auto’s age, features, popularity, and rarity.
 Then, if your car is ever totaled, you will be paid that full, agreed-upon value—no ifs, ands, or buts.

 So, assuming the “agreed value” of your vehicle is determined to be $30,000, that is the amount you’ll receive if it’s found to be a total loss after an accident.
-If you insured the same car with an actual cash value policy, though, rather than receive $30,000, you’d likely receive far less than that due to the depreciation (based on age, condition, and other components) that would be factored into the insurance company’s calculations.
+If you insured the car with an actual cash value policy instead of $30,000, you’d get less than that.
+That's because of the depreciation factored into the insurance company’s calculations.